Nevada County DUI Causing Injury Lawyer

 What if the other driver was partly at fault?

 That can matter a great deal.
 The prosecution has to prove your driving was the proximate cause of the injury.
-If another driver, the injured person, or the conditions caused or contributed to the crash, that goes to the heart of the case — and it's exactly what accident reconstruction is for.
+If another driver, the injured person, or the road conditions caused or contributed to the crash, that goes to the heart of the case — and it's exactly what accident reconstruction is for.

 Do I need a lawyer with trial experience?